 Merik opened his eyes only to slam them shut as the light of the sun jabbed into them.

-“Agh,” he grunted then rolled to the with a groan.
-He winced as pain flared from his abdomen coupled by wave of pain from his head.
-He grasped both his side and his head, and with a grit of his teeth, forced himself to sit up.
+“Agh,” he grunted then rolled over with a groan.
+He winced as pain flared from his abdomen coupled by another wave of it from his head.
+He grasped both his side and his forehead, and with a grit of his teeth, forced himself to sit up.
 Pain rolled with it as he did along with a brief sense of vertigo.
-He sat still, waiting several breaths for it to stop, before opening his eyes.
-When he did, he forgot about the pain and remembered where he was.
+He sat still, waiting several breaths for the migraine to dull into a throb, before opening his eyes.
+When he did, he took a sharp intake of breath.

 As far as the eye could see, the ocean stretched on and on without end.